backstage/backstage/docs/integrations/github/discovery.md

  }
 ```

-You can check the official docs to [configure your webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) and to [secure your request]https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks()
+You can check the official docs to [configure your webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) and to [secure your request](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
+The webhook will need to be configured to forward `push` events.

 ## Configuration